 Why do I have to take the Massachusetts Basic Firearms Safety Class?
-The Massachusetts General Law C.140 s.131P states that any person making an application for an LTC A, LTC B or FID card, must submit to the licensing authority a basic firearms safety certificate.
+The Massachusetts General Law C.140 s.131P states that any person making an application for an LTC or FID card, must submit to the licensing authority a basic firearms safety certificate.

 How many Mass Basic Firearms Safety classes do I have to take?
-You are only required to attend one basic safety course to apply for your LTC A, LTC B or FID card.
+You are only required to attend one basic safety course to apply for your LTC or FID card.
 We do recommend that additional courses be taken to increase your knowledge and proficiency.

 Will your Massachusetts Basic Firearms Safety Class fill all of the requirements for me to apply for a license to carry?
 Yes.
-Our class qualifies applicants for all Massachusetts firearms licenses (LTC A, LTC B, and FID card).
+Our class qualifies applicants for all Massachusetts firearms licenses (LTC and FID card).

 When will I receive my training certificate?
 Your instructor will hand you your certificate at the completion of the class.